Node Copied to Clipboard!

 Identify the nodes or process you want to transform to a template.

-Click on empty space in Storyboarder and move the cursor to cover the nodes you want to form a template just like we select multiple files in Windows.
+Click on empty space in Storyboarder and move the cursor to cover the nodes you want to form a template with, just like we select multiple files in Windows.

 As the picture shows, we use two Animate nodes to control the cone.
 We only need to select these two Animate nodes and all the lines involved and leave the cone not selected.
-All the selected items will be highlighted by yellow lines.
+All the selected items will be highlighted by black lines.

 An Extract Template dialogue will pop up and you can name the template.